 See How Safe the Area Is

 We all know that safety is vital when it comes to our kids.
 No matter how old they get, you view them as your babies.
 We all know there are crimes everywhere, but search around to see what kinds are taking.
 You would also like to know how often they occur in that area.
-You could do a google search or download an app like Nextdoor.
+You could do a Google search or download an app like Nextdoor.
 Social media is the place to find out everything nowadays.
-Nextdoor is really an up-to-date app that talks about the dealing of that particular area.
+Nextdoor is really an up-to-date app that talks about the dealings of that particular area.